Passengers seated inside an airplane cabin during a flight

 Before you buy

-1. Check if your airline allows them using our Flying Hub
+1. Check if your airline allows them using our Baby Travel Gear Checker

-2. If you’re flying multiple airlines on one trip, use the Trip Planner to check all legs
+2. If you’re flying multiple airlines on one trip, use the Baby Travel Gear Checker to check all legs